hyp-do/BFM1/README.md

 - A “Search” button and a text field with an associated list for displaying the results of the search

 E. A modify product form, with fields that populate with pre-saved data, showing the following controls:
-- Buttons for “Save,” “Cancel,” “Add” part, and “Delete” part • text boxes for ID, name, inventory level, price, and max and min values
+- Buttons for “Save,” “Cancel,” “Add” part, and “Delete” part
+- Text boxes for ID, name, inventory level, price, and max and min values
 - Labels for ID, name, inventory level, price, max and min values, and the application
 - A grid view for associated parts and their products
 - A “Search” button and a text box with associated list for displaying the results of the search